nodejs/node/doc/api/stream.md

 It is recommended that errors occurring during the processing of the `readable._read()` method are emitted using the `'error'` event rather than being thrown.
-Throwing an Error from within `readable._read()` can result in expected and inconsistent behavior depending on whether the stream is operating in flowing or paused mode.
+Throwing an Error from within `readable._read()` can result in unexpected and inconsistent behavior depending on whether the stream is operating in flowing or paused mode.
 Using the `'error'` event ensures consistent and predictable handling of errors.

 ```js
 const Readable = require('stream').Readable;